Existence of a weak solution to a nonlinear fluid-structure interaction problem with heat exchange: Introduction

-The main result of the paper is: \begin{thm} Let initial data $(\rho_0,(\rho\bb{u})_0,\vartheta_0,(\rho s)_0, w_0,v_0,\theta_0)$ satisfy assumptions \eqref{initial1}-\eqref{ICComp}, and $\alpha_1+\alpha_2>0$.
+where $a,c_1,c_2,c_v>0$. \end{rem} We will denote system \eqref{shelleq}-\eqref{enteq}, \eqref{kinc}-\eqref{initialdata1} together with the described constitutive relations \eqref{mu_1}-\eqref{pm3} by FSI-HEAT.
+The main result of the paper is: \begin{thm} Let initial data $(\rho_0,(\rho\bb{u})_0,\vartheta_0,(\rho s)_0, w_0,v_0,\theta_0)$ satisfy assumptions \eqref{initial1}-\eqref{ICComp} and $\alpha_1+\alpha_2>0$.
 Moreover, assume that the hypotheses \eqref{mu_1}-\eqref{pm3} are satisfied.
 Then there exists $T>0$ and a weak solution to FSI-HEAT system in the sense of Definition \ref{weaksolution} defined on $(0,T)$.
 Moreover, either $T=+\infty$ or the domain $\Omega^w(t)$ degenerates as $t\to T$. \end{thm} The main novelties of the present work are: \begin{enumerate} \item We consider a model where both the fluid and the structure conduct heat and there is heat coupling given through temperature continuity and entropy flux given in $\eqref{heat}$ and $\eqref{heatf}$.
 While, in the context of fluid-structure interaction, heat-conducting fluids have been studied in \cite{breit2021navier} and thermoelastic structures have been studied in \cite{trwa3}, to the best of our knowledge this is the first work that takes into account heat conduction of both components, and heat exchange between the components.
-One nice consequence of this approach is that we were able to prove that the plate temperature is non-negative which does not hold if one considers just a linear plate model without coupling it to the fluid with heat exchange. \item We consider general constitutive relations which are used in \cite{feireislnovotny}.
-This is a generalization of the result from \cite{breit2021navier} where pressure is assumed to be of the following special form, $p(\rho,\vartheta)=\rho^\gamma+\frac{a}{3}\vartheta^4$.
-We emphasize that these assumptions are somewhat restrictive from physical point of view.
-In particular, term $\rho\vartheta$ is not covered by analysis in \cite{breit2021navier} and that excludes a large number of physical cases (in particular perfect gases) where molecular pressure $p_M$ includes this coupling term.
-Moreover, the fluid entropy in \cite{breit2021navier} takes the form $\frac{4a}{3} \frac{\vartheta^3}{\rho}$ which allows the temperature to vanish on measurable sets, in contrast to our case where we have $\vartheta>0$ a.e. \item From the methodological point of view, we introduced a new approach to construct the approximate solutions.
+One nice consequence of this approach is that we were able to prove that the plate temperature is positive which does not hold if one considers just a linear plate model without coupling it to the fluid with heat exchange. \item The fluid model we consider is from \cite{feireislnovotny}, and the same result also holds for the model given in $\eqref{another:model}$ below.
+This way, a wide range of physical cases are covered.
+In particular, we allow pressure laws which are not uniform and can change depending on the region of the $(\rho,\vartheta)$-plane (see \eqref{pm2} and \eqref{pm3}).
+This is very important in the case of gases, as they become fully ionized in the degenerate region $\rho>\vartheta^{\frac32}\overline{Z}$ and change their behavior. \item From the methodological point of view, we introduced a new approach to construct the approximate solutions.
 More precisely, we introduced a construction scheme that combines three approximation methods - decoupling, penalization and domain extension.
 This allows to decouple the problem and directly use sophisticated results and methods that are already developed to study compressible fluid on the moving domains \cite{heatfl,commoving,feireisl2011convergence}.
 We emphasize that such approach significantly simplifies the proof and has potential for further generalization.
 Namely, since our approach is modular, it is robust and can be adapted to more general fluid and/or structure models. \end{enumerate}